CodeYourFuture/The-Piscine/Project-Codewars-Leaderboard/README.md

 Using the leaderboard ranking data, your website should calculate all of the possible languages that the users have a ranking in.
 Your website should show a drop-down allowing the user to pick from all of these language rankings, plus the overall ranking.

 Your website should display a table for the ranking data that the user has selected from the drop-down.
 The table should default to showing the overall ranking if a language has not been selected yet.
-If the user selects another language from the drop-down, the table should show it's ranking data.
+If the user selects another language from the drop-down, the table should show its ranking data.

 The table should have columns for username, clan and score.
 Each user should have a row in the table showing their relevant data points for selected language ranking.
 The rows should be sorted so that the user with the highest score for the selected language ranking is at the top, and the user with the lowest score is at the bottom.